 If the embedded version doesn't work go here

-Sometime in the 80's the Rex became an adult movie theatre and then, again, closed it's doors.
-In the early 90's the dream for Opry Grand was revived.
-I can recall media stories about Fairchuk fundraising by selling his art to keep the place going as an aboriginal country music venue.
+In the 1980s the Rex became an adult movie theatre, closed for a number of years, then around 1990 the dream of Opry Grand was revived.
+I recall media stories about Fairchuk fundraising by selling his art to keep the place going as an aboriginal country music venue.

 Seeing the stage and the old posters I wonder what would have happened if more people had rallied behind Fairchuk and supported his dream to create an aboriginal country music venue and preserve a magnificent theatre ?